christianrehn/CombineTest/README.md

       it is used in forge.config.js
 * check for outdated packages: yarn outdated
 * upgrade packages: yarn upgrade
+* to see console logs of main in production add --enable-logging command line option

 ## To Fix